rice08/images/README.md

 # images
-Images to upload for use in my websites
+Images only for use in my own websites.
+All images are copyrighted to me.
+You mustn't use any images.
+They belong only to me.